Jharmony/Weavers-Resources/PermaHacks2.md

 > **Requirements:**
 >
 > - All teams must supply a Github or protocol.land link for their projects.
-> - All teams must present themselves for live judging on November 6th at TODO ET or submit their video.
+> - All teams must submit their video by November 5th at 11:59PM ET.
 >
 > **Submission Process:**
 >
 > Once you have met the requirements (listed above), submit your > project here: [Submit](#)

-> ## Bounties ##
+> ## PermaHacks 2024 Partner's Bounties ##

-> ### **Grand Prize: TODO USD (overall best project)** ###
->
-> Best overall project, considering the originality of the idea, the implementation of Arweave/AO in the project, the quality of the features (fewer working features more non functional features), and the usefulness of the product.

 > ## [WeaveVM](https://www.wvm.dev/) Bounties - Total Prize Pool of $6000 USD ##
 >
 > **What is WeaveVM?**
 >
-> WeaveVM is a hyperscalable, evm-compatible network built on the world's only permanent storage layer: Arweave.
+> [WeaveVM](https://www.wvm.dev/) is the first EVM-compatible chain to unlock Arweave’s potential for extremely low-cost onchain storage.
+Smart contracts on WeaveVM inherit the ability to [read and write to Arweave natively](https://blog.wvm.dev/weavevm-arweave-precompiles/), meaning Arweave can be used as a cheap and infinitely scalable data store for EVM dApps.
 >
+>This unlocks content-heavy and data-intensive apps on the EVM with the permanent storage guarantees of Arweave.
+>
 > ### Bounty #1 On-Chain TikTok $3000 ###
 >**Bounty Description:**
 >
 > Build a short video sharing dApp that uses WeaveVM’s Arweave precompile to read and write from permanent storage at the smart contract level.
 Integrate social features such as likes and comments.
 Bonus points for building a market and economy around tokenized video, and enabling token-gated content access.
 >
-> ### Bounty #2 Arweave-first ERC721 factory $2000 ###
+> ### Bounty #2 Arweave-first ERC721 factory $1000 ###
 > **Bounty Description:**
 >
 >Build a contract and minting UI for ERC721 NFTs that incorporates WeaveVM’s Arweave precompiles at the contract level.
 Instead of uploading assets and metadata separately and cross-referencing them with the contract, a WeaveVM ERC721 could bake the whole process into one onchain transaction.
 Integrate the contract with a simple UI to enable non-technical users to mint NFTs and set traits.